 Helping People Manage Conflict and Resolve Disputes Without Litigation

-Larry Maxwell’s legal career spans five decades.
-From 1962 to 2002, he was engaged in a trial and appellate practice in state and federal courts.
-His forty years of litigation experience were interesting and rewarding.
-However, over the years he has come to realize that in most situations, litigation should be the last choice for resolving disputes, after other alternative methods have been tried without success.
+Larry Maxwell’s legal career spans over six decades.
+From 1962 to 2002, he had a trial and appellate practice in state and federal courts.
+His forty years of litigation experience were exciting and rewarding.
+However, over the years, he has realized that in most situations, litigation should be the last choice for resolving disputes after other alternative methods have been tried without success.

-Beginning in 1985, he expanded his practice to serving as a third party neutral, and counseling clients in the use of Alternative Dispute Resolution (ADR) processes, which can be tailored to a clients’ needs in the context of the unique characteristics of their dispute.
+Beginning in 1985, he expanded his practice to serving as a third-party neutral and counseling clients using Alternative Dispute Resolution (ADR) processes, which can be tailored to a client’s needs in the context of the unique characteristics of their dispute.

-Crafting Creative Solutions to Fit the Client’s Needs
+Crafting Creative Solutions to Meet the Client’s Needs

-Conflicts occur everyday among individuals, in families, businesses and organizations.
-Larry’s method of working with clients to manage conflict and resolving disputes is very straightforward.
-He listens to your situation, helps you explore options and assists you in determining the form of dispute resolution procedure that is most appropriate for resolving your dispute.
-He gives practical legal advice, based on knowledge, wisdom and years of experience.
+Conflicts occur every day among individuals, families, businesses, and organizations.
+Larry’s method of working with clients to manage conflict and resolve disputes is very straightforward.
+He listens to your situation, helps you explore options, and assists you in determining the form of dispute resolution procedure that is most appropriate for resolving your dispute.
+He gives practical legal advice based on knowledge, wisdom, and years of experience.

-Most disputes can be resolved without litigation if the parties are willing to be truthful, be responsible for their own acts and proceed honestly and in good faith to seek a fair resolution.
-However, if you decide that litigation is your best option, Larry will consider representing you in Court, depending on your matter; or he will provide you with the names of experienced trial counsel whom he has learned to respect over the years.
+Most disputes can be resolved without litigation if the parties are willing to be truthful, be responsible for their acts, and proceed honestly and in good faith to seek a fair resolution.
+However, if you decide that litigation is your best option, Larry will provide you with the names of experienced trial counsel he has learned to respect over the years.

 Dispute Settlement Counsel – ADR Professional

-Larry has over twenty-five years of experience in helping clients resolve disputes using a variety of tools in the ADR toolbox.
-He has authored articles on mediation, collaborative law, the Uniform Collaborative Law Act and legal ethics, and is a guest lecturer at seminars and law schools on ADR subjects.
-He is widely recognized as an ADR professional having received appropriate recognitions and certifications.
+Larry has over thirty years of experience in helping clients resolve disputes using various tools in the ADR toolbox.
+He has authored articles on mediation, collaborative law, the Uniform Collaborative Law Act, and legal ethics and is a guest lecturer at seminars and law schools on ADR subjects.
+He is widely recognized as an ADR professional, receiving appropriate recognitions and certifications.

-Throughout Larry’s entire career, he has been actively involved in civil, community and church activities.
-For many years he has provided pro bono legal services through the Dallas Volunteer Attorney Program.
-In his community he serves as a trained Volunteer in Patrol for the Dallas Police Department.
-In years past he has served on the Board of the Texas Higher Education Authority, Youth for Tomorrow, and the SMU Mustang Club.
+Larry has been actively involved in civil, community, and church activities throughout his career.
+He has provided pro bono legal services through the Dallas Volunteer Attorney Program for many years.
+In his community, he is a trained Volunteer in Patrol for the Dallas Police Department.
+In years past, he has served on the Board of the Texas Higher Education Authority of the City of University Park, Youth for Tomorrow, and the SMU Mustang Club.

 Recognitions and Certifications